 This deduction is important for first-time buyers because the interest portion of the monthly mortgage payments is so much more in the early years of repayment.
 To take advantage of this tax benefit for first time home buyers in Springboro, you will have to itemize deductions on the Schedule A. In addition, these deductions must be greater than the new standard deduction.

 A related tax benefit for first time home buyers in Springboro is the deduction for mortgage points.
 Basically, these mortgage points are the prepaid interest that serves to help borrowers qualify for lower rates over the life of the loan.
 And, many times, mortgage points can do double duty by also qualifying for a tax deduction, which is often overlooked by home buyers.

 Tax accountants maintain that these points are one of the best tax breaks going because they provide a two-fold return on investment.
 You can deduct the cost of the points as well as the interest paid in the year of the home purchase.
 But, again, you will have to itemize to take advantage of this benefit.

 Deduction for Property Tax

-One of the best tax benefits for first time home buyers in Middletown is the deduction for property tax.
+One of the best tax benefits for first time home buyers in Springboro is the deduction for property tax.
 You just need to itemize and deduct the property taxes paid during the year of filing.
 If you purchase a home part way through the tax year of filing, you can still claim all the property taxes paid from the date of sale.
 Just be aware, though, that under the new tax laws, there is a new cap for this deduction, and this cap also includes all local and state property taxes.
 The cap is $10,000 for the total deduction or $5,000 for married people who file separately.

-There are still, then, some significant and important tax benefits for first time home buyers in Middletown.
+There are still, then, some significant and important tax benefits for first time home buyers in Springboro.
 To take advantage of as many as possible, you will want to consult your tax professional.
 But don’t forget to call on the expertise of your local real estate agent.